Could a fake vaccine card land you in jail?

 Fake vaccine cards may not seem like they can lead to major consequences, but using or making them comes with it’s own set of legal charges.

-Acting United States attorney Randolph J. Bernard says if you make a fake card, you could end up in prison.
+Acting United States Attorney Randolph J. Bernard, if you make a fake card you could end up in prison.

 Add more jail time for creating and distributing the card.